-There are lots of TVs that will suit console or PC gamers well across the budget range, but pick the wrong picture preset when using these TVs and your experience will start to feel off immediately.
-That's because image presets make a gigantic difference when it comes to input lag – that’s time between when you push a button on your controller and when you see the results on-screen.
+Many of the best TVs overall, from budget sets to flagships, can be great for console gaming… but if you use the wrong picture preset while gaming on these TVs, things will start to feel off immediately.
+That's because the image processing that all TVs rely on makes a gigantic difference when it comes to 'input lag' – that’s the time between when you push a button on your controller and when you see the results on-screen.

 You've probably already worked out the price to pay when engaging low-latency Game mode: turning off some picture processing means image quality suffers.
 Potentially, things can look less sharp, there’s more obvious noise and banding, and contrast can also take a hit.
-So we're looking for TVs that still deliver great-looking pictures, balancing low latency still with a bit of processing (and great panel quality).
+So we're looking for TVs that still deliver great-looking pictures, balancing low latency still with a bit of processing.

 You can turn the Game mode off in some cases, if you prefer: Animal Crossing really doesn’t benefit from Game mode, for example.
 It’s most important for high octane shooters, racing sims and the like, where the winning edge can be measured in milliseconds.

 Which is the best gaming TV?

 The best TV for gaming overall is LG’s scintillating CX OLED range, which is a powerhouse for features and offers jaw-dropping image quality.
 It includes support for ALLM and VRR (we'll explain what these mean in a moment), plus 4K at 120 frames per second on all four HDMI ports, so it will serve gamers well into the next generation of consoles: the PlayStation 5 and Xbox Series X are both set to support all three of these technologies.
 The CX range also has Nvidia G-Sync support to boost PC gaming on it, and features remarkably low delay in its response times.